 Web & Mobile Development

-The Web & Mobile Development program provides training in the fundamentals of coding as well as specialization in areas such as: Web Design, Front End Development, or Back End Development.
+Web & Mobile Development provides training in the fundamentals of coding as well as specialization in areas such as Web Design, Front-end Development, or Back-end Development.
 Electives include related topics such as marketing, traditional and drone photography, cinematography, freelancing skills, and more.
 Coursework emphasizes hands-on coding.
 The learning environment is project-based, supported by instructors who provide one-on-one support and mentoring.
 Upon completion of this competency-based certificate, students will be prepared to enter a challenging and exciting career in the field of web development or design.

 - Graduates will demonstrate proficiency in common coding practices such as clean code, proper code documentation, and development standards.

 Bridgerland Technical College is open year-round.
 Most programs are open-entry, and open-exit, which means you can start the program on the first of every month as long as there is space available.
 Please contact a Student Success Advisor with any questions you may have about a program.
 You can check the start dates here.